Famous people (artists, celebrities, historical figures)

 One of the greatest swordsmen in history, he also wrote a book on strategy called the Go Rin No Sho (see martial arts page).

 A Japanese photographer of various subjects, often pornographic, and considered by some to be misogynistic.

 Osamu Tezuka (1928-1989)

-Known as the "god of manga" (or the "father of manga"), he is one of Japan's most prolific creators of manga and anime, including the classic Astro Boy.
+Known as the "god of manga" (or the "father of manga"), he is one of Japan's most prolific creators of manga and anime, including the classic Astro Boy, and Metropolis.
 He is in large part responsible for the distinctive visual style of modern anime & manga.

 Puffy AmiYumi (or in Japan, simply "Puffy")

 A popular J-pop duo (Ami Onuki, 1973-? and Yumi Yoshimura, 1975-?) with several albums, who have also performed theme songs for shows like Teen Titans as well as their own cartoon, Hi Hi Puffy AmiYumi.

 Japanese anime director, notable for bizarre, trippy, psychological plots.
 His works include "Millennium Actress," Paprika, Paranoia Agent, and Perfect Blue.